maanyakaran/core/README.md

           }
        }
        ```
-       Refer to [a relative link](./lib/NumberStrategy.js)NumberStrategy to implement your own strategy.
+       Refer to [NumberStrategy](./lib/NumberStrategy.js) to implement your own strategy.

    2. addValidationRule <br/>
        It lets you add a custom validator function.